-A while back, while talking with Kelly Hogaboom, they discussed the concept of a "couture tee shirt."
+A while back, while talking with Agni Hogaboom, they discussed the concept of a "couture tee shirt."
 The idea was that using only a domestic sewing machine and attention to detail, we can elevate our sewing and produce a garment that is more considered, can last longer, and has more of you in it.

 I really like the idea of slowing down and being more thoughtful about the construction and finish of a garment, even a humble undershirt.
 Over the last few months, I've been refining my methods and I think the result is something worth sharing.